-The primary purpose of the Good Shepherd experience is to help children know and enjoy God.
+The primary purpose of the Atrium experience is to help children know and enjoy God.
 It is not head knowledge but "heart" knowledge.
 It is not to teach a lot of things about God, but rather, to teach them to develop a relationship with God.
-A special room called the Atrium is a place for religious life, community, worship, and work, which becomes a conversation with God.
+This is a special time and place for religious life, community, worship, and work, which becomes a conversation with God.
 This religious experience announces God's love in the person of the Good Shepherd, who died and is risen!
-All students in Grades 1-6 attend the Good Shepherd program, which teaches the beliefs that:
+All students in Grades 1-6 attend Atrium, which teaches the beliefs that:

-- God and each child has a unique relationship with one another - Children need their own place to foster the growth of their relationship with God

-- The growth of this special relationship should be assisted by an adult, but is directed by the Spirit of God within the child - The child's spiritual growth is best served through tangible but indirect means
+- God and each child has a unique relationship with one another - Children need their own place to foster the growth of their relationship with God - The growth of this special relationship should be assisted by an adult, but is directed by the Spirit of God within the child - The child's spiritual growth is best served through tangible but indirect means